 So, after some investigation more focused to LuCI and UCI rather than kernel or hardware stuff...
 I found some interesting things.

-02_networkplain don’t work.
+Most configurations of 02_network plain don’t work.
 I’ve destroyed my device’s flash by trying so many configurations inside 02_network and almost none work out of the box (no wan traffic at all)

 Applying the default switch settings (1: 4 3 2 1 0; 2: 5 0t) in UCI always fail.
 When you touch anything in vlan2 (even if you reapply the default setting) everything stops working.

 Some findings (I cannot test further because I don’t use VLAN)

 Setting up port 5 as WAN does not work, the router cannot talk to WAN

 Setting up port 5 as CPU (eth1) do not break the normal WAN functionality

 Changing anything in vlan2, irrespective of the setting and the 02_network will break the normal WAN

 Looks like double tagging is required both in CPU (eth0): 0 and CPU (eth1): 5

 So, after a painful test from my part, I would like some people that use VLAN to test LuCI.